KLWS-Affiliate-Program/KLWS_Affiliate_Resources/affiliates-wins/mandy_999/2024-06-30_submission.md

 # Your Thoughts
 what_worked_best:
+  - Knowing them well
-  - Knowing them well, Explaining why the program is good, Helping them understand the program more
+  - Explaining why the program is good
+  - Helping them understand the program more

 why_they_signed_up: |
   Sapa